drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_DB_DOWNLOAD_SOURCE`

-Where the database is downloaded from: - "url" - directly from URL as a file using CURL. - "ftp" - directly from FTP as a file using CURL. - "acquia" - from latest Acquia backup via Cloud API as a file. - "lagoon" - from Laggon master enveronment as a file. - "docker_registry" - from the docker registry as a docker image. - "none" - not downloaded, site is freshly installed for every build.
-Note that "docker_registry" works only for database-in-Docker-image database storage (when [`$DREVOPS_DB_DOCKER_IMAGE`](#drevops_db_docker_image) variable has a value).
+Where the database is downloaded from: - "url" - directly from URL as a file using CURL. - "ftp" - directly from FTP as a file using CURL. - "acquia" - from latest Acquia backup via Cloud API as a file. - "lagoon" - from Laggon master enveronment as a file. - "docker_registry" - from the docker registry as a docker image. - "none" - not downloaded, site is freshly installed for every build.<br/>Note that "docker_registry" works only for database-in-Docker-image database storage (when [`$DREVOPS_DB_DOCKER_IMAGE`](#drevops_db_docker_image) variable has a value).

 Default value: `curl`

 ### `DREVOPS_DB_EXPORT_BEFORE_IMPORT`

-Set to `1` in order to enable DB exporting before importing.
-Useful to backup DB during development.
+Flag to export database before import.

 Default value: `UNDEFINED`